binipringle/torts/_texts/3-classnotes.md

 5-25-21 class notes

 Jx is what gives a court a power to act.
-Two kinds: subject matter jx (smjx) is the court’s power over a specific dispute.
-Personal jx (pjx) is the court’s power over an individual.
+Two kinds: subject matter Jx (SMJx) is the court’s power over a specific dispute.
+Personal Jx (PJx) is the court’s power over an individual.

 See [Beginning of a rule statement](https://binipringle.github.io/civilprocedure/texts/1-rules/).

-Diversity jurisdiction (divjx) is (1) complete diversity of citizenship among all parties AND (2) amount in controversy (aic) exceeds $75k.
+Diversity jurisdiction (DivJx) is (1) complete diversity of citizenship among all parties AND (2) amount in controversy (aic) exceeds $75k.
 Citizenship for persons is the state of residence.
 Citizenship for corporations is its principal place of biz OR where it is incorporated. *It gets tricky when there are multiple parties in different states and one moves.*

 So there has to be complete diversity of citizenship?
 In other words, the opposing parties need to reside in diverse places.
 If they live in the same place there is not diversity of residence/citizenship.

-Supplemental jurisdiction: when federal court has jurisdiction over some claims, it can exercise supplemental jx over state claims arising from the same case or controversy **if there is a common nucleus of operative fact.** When there is a federal claim, then the plaintiff can bring her state claims *only if* the federal claim and the state claim have a common nucleus of operative fact.
+Supplemental jurisdiction: when federal court has jurisdiction over some claims, it can exercise supplemental Jx over state claims arising from the same case or controversy **if there is a common nucleus of operative fact.** When there is a federal claim, then the plaintiff can bring her state claims *only if* the federal claim and the state claim have a common nucleus of operative fact.

 ---